 Project 1.1B) Conduct a feasibility study for an indoor recreation center/ swimming pool in Town.
 Strategy 2.1) Strive for a park, play field, or other green space within walking distance (e.g. half- mile or 10-minute walk) and physically accessible to all residents in Carrboro.
 Project 2.3C) Continue to promote and spread awareness of nearby park facilities, especially those that provide amenities and programming that Carrboro lacks.
 Project 2.5A) Continue to collaborate across RPCR and other departments and government agencies to implement planned greenway improvements strategically and in conjunction with park and neighborhood linkages.
 Project 4.3A) Seek ideas and funding for interactive and culturally representative public artwork to be installed in parks and along greenways.
 RPCR to deter- mine a location for potential rec- reation center/ swimming pool.
 Use Park Access map to identify priority locations for new parks, play fields, or other green spac- es in residential areas that are Recreation & Parks Commission identi- fies critical gaps in Carrboro's parks and greenways network.
-RPCR, Arts Committee, RPCR and Rec- reation & Parks Commission determine the best approach for the feasibility study (i.e. hiring a consultant vs. dedicating staff time). currently more than a 10-minute walk from these amenities. rrently more an a 10-minute alk from these nenities.
-Develop a public RPCR continues planning and design of the Jones Creek Greenway that would provide access to the future Twin Creeks Park.
+RPCR, Arts Committee, RPCR and Rec- reation & Parks Commission determine the best approach for the feasibility study (i.e. hiring a consultant vs. dedicating staff time). currently more than a 10-minute walk from these amenities. nore minute these RPCR continues planning and design of the Jones Creek Greenway that would provide access to the future Twin Creeks Park.
 Recreation & Parks Commis- sion and Racial Equity Com- mission identify locations along greenways and in park facilities where public art and informational signage would be appropri- ate.
 If outsourced, RPCR develops and releases RFP for consul- tant services.
 Initiate and complete the feasibility study.
 Begin conversa- tions with private landowners and HOAs to deter- mine if there are recreational areas that can Consider ways the Town can coordinate with and encourage Orange County to implement plans for Twin Creeks Park.
-RPCR reviews locations and coordinates with Planning, Public Works, Use findings from the study to develop rec- ommendation regarding pursuit of a new indoor recreational center/swim- ming pool. be opened up for some public use and access in priority areas.
+RPCR reviews locations and coordinates with Planning, Public Works, be open for some use and a be opened up for some public use and access in priority areas.
 RPCR analyzes survey results, determines where gaps in recreational programming and facilities exist, and begins process to plan for addressing these gaps.
 RPCR circulates info on parks and green- ways network gaps and project eval- uation criteria with Town Departments, the County, and the Durham Chapel Hill Carrboro MPO to identify projects for collaboration. and Commu- nications & Engagement to develop a staff recom- mendation on locations for new public art- work/signage over the next four years.